openaps/docs/docs/docs/Build Your Rig/OpenAPS-install.md

 * Pick your time zone. (i.e. in the US, you'd hit enter on US; and scroll and find your time zone, such as Pacific New if you're in California)

 It will then continue to run a while (~10+ minutes) before asking you to press `enter` to run oref0-setup.
-After pressing `enter` you'll be prompted for information.

 #### Be prepared to enter the following information into "oref0-setup":